the-s-is-silent/Outlaws-of-the-Wastes/README.md

   - Scouting: Wasteland Patrol, Border Patrol, Expeditionary Force
   - Hero units (only 1 allowed per Civ): Hero of the Wastes, only available as a random camp reward

-- New buildings: Coastal Defenses, Contraband Disposal Site, Ethanol Station, Food Processing Plant, and Jeweler.
+- New buildings: Coastal Defenses, Contraband Disposal Site, Ethanol Station, Food Processing Plant, Jeweler, and Tidal Array.

 - New world wonder: Statue of Remembrance.